-When you're ready to distribute a pre-release version of your app to testers, build an APK using your normal process.
+When you're ready to distribute a pre-release version of your app to testers, build your APK using your normal process.
 You must sign the APK with your debug key or app signing key.

 Step 2.
 Distribute your app to testers

 To distribute your app to testers, upload your APK file using the Firebase CLI: